-Offering a completely different habitat from its more famous neighbours at Ngorongoro and Serengeti, Tarangire’s habitat is much more similar to that of the parks in southern Tanzania, especially Ruaha.
+Offering a completely different habitat from its more famous neighbors at Ngorongoro and Serengeti, Tarangire’s habitat is much more similar to that of the parks in southern Tanzania, especially Ruaha.
 Tarangire’s most appealing charm is its lack of visitors and its sheer size.
 Tarangire dwarfs Lake Manyara, and takes fewer visitors!
-Those that do travel this far tend to visit for a short period of time, and see only the northern sectors of the park before they rush off elsewhere.
+Those that do travel this far tend to visit for a short period of time and see only the northern sectors of the park before they rush off elsewhere.
 This leaves the south of the park feeling truly remote and free of tourists.

 Without doubt, the most impressive feature of Tarangire is the park’s elephant migration, when huge herds push through to Tarangire’s river system and swamps during the dry season.
 Due to the astonishing abundance of elephant in the park, this truly is a spectacular scene.
 In fact, Tarangire contains the greatest numbers of elephant in northern Tanzania!
 But these are not the only animals to be attracted in immense concentrations to the park’s water sources during the dry spell – and Tarangire is home to many species all year round.

 There are plenty of lion and leopard in Tarangire, present throughout the year and effectively setting up camp close to the Tarangire River from June to October to be near the gatherings of game.
 Tree-climbing lions are fairly common too!
 Cheetah, however, are relatively rare.
-Other carnivores that roam the rolling acacia and baobab woodlands, riverine forests and dense grass, include hyena, jackal and wild dog, though wild dog are scarce and favour other areas within the Maasai Steppe.
+Other carnivores that roam the rolling acacia and baobab woodlands, riverine forests and dense grass, include hyena, jackal and wild dog, though wild dog are scarce and favor other areas within the Maasai Steppe.

 Birds frequent Tarangire in breathtakingly big populations – with over 500 species recorded to date, the park is truly a birdwatcher’s paradise!
 As the topography of Tarangire is so vast and varied, there is an outstanding range of feathery friends to encounter – ostriches, eagles, lovebirds, weavers, barbets, parrots, pelicans, nightjars, starlings, babblers, and the intriguingly named bare-faced go-away bird!
 Be sure to pack your binoculars, if birding is your thing.